felgru/dune-dpg/README.md

     - DUNE core libraries 2.7
       including the staging modules dune-typetree and dune-functions (https://dune-project.org/releases/2.7.0/)
-      For dune-istl's UMFPACK interface to work with matrices > 2GB, you have to apply the patch `contrib/umfpack_dl.diff` if you are using dune-istl < 2.7.
-Refer to [INSTALL.md](INSTALL.md) for instructions.
     - A grid manager.
 Our examples use dune-uggrid (https://www.dune-project.org/modules/dune-uggrid/) but one could also use other managers, e.g., ALBERTA or YASPgrid.